Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 \subsection{Reversing the Effects of Singularisation}

-All equalities in the body of a rule obtained by the transformation in Definition~\ref{prop:defun} are between variables, which opens the door to the transformation presented in the the following definition.
+All equalities in the body of a rule obtained by the transformation in Definition~\ref{def:defun} contain only variables, which enables the transformation presented in the following definition.

-\begin{definition} The \emph{desingularization} of a rule is obtained by repeatedly removing each body atom of the form ${x \equals t}$ with $t$ a constant or a variable and replacing $x$ with $t$ everywhere else in the rule.
-For $P$ a program, $\desg{P}$ contains a desingularization of each rule of $P$. \end{definition}
+\begin{definition} The \emph{desingularisation} of a rule is obtained by removing a body atom of the form ${x \equals t}$ where $x$ is a variable, replacing $x$ with $t$ everywhere else in the rule, and repeating this process as long as possible.
+For $P$ a program, $\desg{P}$ contains a desingularisation of each rule of $P$. \end{definition}

-Designularisation is useful because it removes equality atoms from the rule bodies and thus reduces the number of joins.
-Theorem~\ref{thm:desg} establishes correctness of our entire transformation pipeline, and it is proved in \ref{sec:proof:desg}.
+Desingularisation is useful because it removes equality atoms from the rule bodies and thus reduces the number of joins.
+Theorem~\ref{thm:desg} establishes correctness of our entire pipeline.